dotnet/performance/docs/microbenchmark-design-guidelines.md

 * BenchmarkDotNet was designed to make accurate nano-benchmarks with repeatable results possible, to achieve that it does many things, including overhead calculation and subtraction (it benchmarks an empty method with the same signature and subtract the average value from results).
 * BenchmarkDotNet removes outliers by default (this repo is configured to remove only the upper outliers)
 * BenchmarkDotNet creates a type which derives from type with benchmarks.
 So the type with benchmarks must **not** be **sealed** and it can **not** be **static** and it has to be **public**.
 It also has to be a `class` (no structs support).

+**Note:** If you are not sure what invocation or iteration means, please read [this doc](https://benchmarkdotnet.org/articles/guides/how-it-works.html) that explains how BenchmarkDotNet works.

 ## Setup